 Butternut Squash and Apple Salad

-Sweet squash and apple pair with sharp Gorgonzola and tangy dressing in this autumn salad from Black Star Farm in Suttons Bay, Michigan.
+Sweet squash and apple pair with sharp Gorgonzola and tangy dressing in this autumn salad from Black Star Farms in Suttons Bay, Michigan.
 The dressing calls for verjus, a tart pressed grape juice.
-You can order verjust online or find it as specialty stores, but wine vinegar makes a good substitute.
+You can order verjus online or find it as specialty stores, but wine vinegar makes a good substitute.